iclr-blogposts/2023/_posts/2022-12-01-facial-poisoning.md

 This paper takes a gloomy stance on the current state of protection against facial recognition models.
 By stating that model trainers would always have the upper hand in the race by simply switching to a more advanced framework, the authors quash any possibility of a technological solution.
 Instead, they argue that a legislative approach might hold the key to solving the problem.
 Looking at the discussion between the authors and the reviewers before the acceptance of the paper, it was clear that the reviewers were reluctant to accept the finality of the solution - a sentiment we're sure would be shared by many others.
 However, if nothing else, this paper warns users against the futility of using commercial products like Fawkes to protect their identities.
 In alleviating the false sense of security provided by data poisoning attacks, this paper - and, by extension, this post - serves as a net positive for users' privacy.

 **Is legislation the answer?**
 With artificial intelligence embedding itself into society at an unprecedented rate, it is clear that a complete overhaul of legislative frameworks is urgently required.
 As AI becomes more mainstream, privacy-invasive systems could graduate from storing information to using them for financial incentives.
 While we have seen this happen with users' browsing data, the repercussions of using biometrics would be much more severe.
-In fact, there have already been cases where facial recognition has been used by companies on users without their prior explicit consent.
+In fact, there have already been cases where facial recognition has been used by companies on users without their prior explicit consent. <d-footnote> [Madison Square Garden has put lawyers who represent people suing it on an 'exclusion list' to keep them out of concerts and sporting events](https://www.nytimes.com/2022/12/22/nyregion/madison-square-garden-facial-recognition.html)</d-footnote>

 While we agree with the authors for a push towards proper legislation, given the rate of progress, we believe the community can do more.
 Legislation is a process that moves slowly and usually needs uniform implementation.
-Literature on the subject has shown that each country has its own views on the emerging landscape of AI and bases its rules on those views.
+Literature on the subject has shown that each country has its own views on the emerging landscape of AI <d-footnote>[How different countries view artificial intelligence](https://www.brookings.edu/research/how-different-countries-view-artificial-intelligence/)</d-footnote> and bases its rules on those views.
 These may or may not always work.
 We believe a temporary stopgap in the form of a technological solution would be helpful, while a legislative solution holds maximum promise in the long run.

 ***